dillby777/xbox-game-cover-art/README.md

    - Input:
      - Your **Twitch Client ID**
      - Your **Twitch Client Secret**
-     - One or more Xbox Live gamer tags (comma-separated, e.g., `dillby777,AnotherGamer`)
+     - One or more Xbox Live gamer tags (comma-separated, e.g., `AGamer,BGamer`)

 ## Requirements